Get in Touch

 Why Do We Use Laminar Airflow Cabinets

-In bioscience labs, we often have to work with sensitive cultures and other things that are very sensitive to things floating in the air.
+In biological science labs, we often have to work with sensitive cultures that are very sensitive to contaminants floating in the air.
 A small volume of air (just the amount we inhale) can have millions of floating particles and microbes in it ‒ you don’t want that in your precious culture.
-So, in order to keep your work safe from these airborne contaminants, you have to work only in a sterile, filtered air environment.
-Thus comes the enclosed work surface with the filtered air flow.
+So, in order to keep your work safe from these airborne contaminants, you have to work in a sterile environment.
+Thus, enclosed work surfaces are needed with filtered air supply.

 This airflow has to be laminar in nature, because normally air flows in a very irregular nature.
 Normal ‒ that is, turbulent air flow creates lots of eddies and vortices that wreak havoc on any sterile-air environment.
-They can gather and deposit particles from outside air on your beloved hard-worked culture and screw up your whole result.
-Thus, we drown the work area in air that moves as one body, in uniform velocity and direction, so that eddies and vortices don’t form.
-That is exactly what laminar airflow is.
+They can gather and deposit particles from outside air on your microbial culture and screw up your results.
+Thus, we drown the work area in air that moves as one body, with uniform velocity and direction, so that eddies and vortices don’t form.
+That is exactly what laminar flow of air is.

 The basic idea of a laminar airflow cabinet is to provide a safe, sterile, filtered air environment.
 To that end, it uses the following parts: